wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

-There are a bunch of options these days if you don't want to write your own server, for Musicoacher [Parse.com](http://www.parse.com) is being used, I evaluated it against [Firebase](http://www.firebase.com) and maybe using [JAWS](https://github.com/jaws-stack/JAWS), but for the sake of easines Parse had the better feature case for my needs, which on this case included `Database Storage`, `User Management` and `ACLs`, also a good `Analytics` built in was helpful as well.
+There are a bunch of options these days if you don't want to write your own server, for Musicoacher [Parse.com](http://www.parse.com) is being used, I evaluated it against [Firebase](http://www.firebase.com) and maybe using [JAWS](https://github.com/jaws-stack/JAWS), but for the sake of easiness Parse had the better feature case for my needs, which on this case included `Database Storage`, `User Management` and `ACLs`, also, a good `Analytics` built in was helpful as well.

 There are some lines of pure Javascript on the Cloud Code, I would like to convert this code into ClojureScript later, maybe I'll try even to run as bootstrapped CLJS there, would be